 If they don’t, Singer says, you can safely scratch them off your list.

-“If you’re talking about a $20 million launch, invest $50,000 in sending your team around to actually learn this stuff in the field to see what’s going on at the ground level,” he adds.
-“You can’t get smart on this topic just from reading blogs or listening to podcasts.”
+“If you’re talking about a $20 million product launch, invest $50,000 in sending your team around to learn in the field and see what’s going on at the ground level,” he adds.

-Singer also counts himself among the growing chorus of players pushing for greater regulations when it comes to CBD and resolving the ongoing discussion of full spectrum vs. broad spectrum vs. isolates.
+Singer also counts himself among the growing chorus of players pushing for higher regulations regarding CBD and resolving the ongoing discussion of full-spectrum vs. broad-spectrum vs. isolates.

-“That’s something a restaurant puts on their menu and every week it’s a different composition of what actually goes in there,” he says.
-“That’s full spectrum.
+“That’s something a restaurant puts on their menu, and every week it’s a different composition,” he says.
+“That’s full-spectrum.
 Now in this analogy, CBD is like a blueberry.
 For example, one blueberry is the same as any other blueberry.
 That’s a standard of identity.
 Every fruit salad is different.
-Anyone who’s had a fruit salad full of cantaloupe knows that one full of strawberries is totally different.
+Anyone who’s had a fruit salad full of cantaloupe knows that one full of strawberries is different.
 That’s a real risk.
 You’re getting a product that mirrors the whole plant’s composition.
-And let’s be clear: hemp plants are fascinating, and CBD is not the only cannabinoid by a long shot.
+And let’s be clear: Hemp plants are fascinating, and CBD is not the only cannabinoid by a long shot.
 There are more than 100 right now.”

-When Singer considers CBD, he sees both a trend and a fad.
+When Singer considers CBD, he sees it as both a trend and a fad.

 “The fad is angsty millennials on the coasts,” he explains.
-“There’s the idea that this is going to reduce your anxiety and just give you the overall wellness thing.
-But frankly I don’t think we have enough research to fully say that with 100 percent confidence, but we have a lot of indications and I think it probably is true but that’s still not the trend.
+“There’s the idea that this will reduce your anxiety and give you the overall wellness thing.
+But frankly, I don’t think we have enough research to say that with 100% confidence wholeheartedly, but we have a lot of indications, and I think it probably is true, but we need more research.”

-The strongest use case in terms of scientific data for CBD efficacy is built around it being an effective anti-inflammatory.
+The most persuasive use case in terms of scientific data for CBD efficacy is built around it being an effective anti-inflammatory.

-“It’ll be fascinating to see what happens when CPG manufacturers with real food scientists, real packaging expertise, real care for substantiation, and real marketing engines get into this space and start bringing their product development expertise to bear," Singer says.
+“It will be fascinating when CPG manufacturers with food scientists, packaging expertise, substantiation methods, and marketing engines get into the CBD space. and start bringing the industry’s product development expertise to bear," Singer says.
 "We’re just scratching the surface.”

-We’ve put together an exhaustive FAQ to help companies navigate these uncharted new waters.
-You can download it now right here.
+We’ve put together a comprehensive Hemp Legalization FAQ to help companies navigate these uncharted waters.